Biodiversity and Landscape Management

 The Grounds Maintenance Team prioritise native species for new planting and wildflower seeds are used instead of bedding plants in some areas.
 We have a two for one tree policy, which requires the planting of two trees for every one removed.
 Bird boxes are located on some trees across the Peel Park campus, including in the Clifford Whitworth Library courtyard, which also contains bug hotels.

-Our 2020 Go Green Salford programme included events relating to biodiversity, including a winter tree identification walk, hedge-laying and tree planting sessions with City of Trees at David Lewis Playing Fields and Crescent Meadows (in total we planted over 600 tree whips!).
+Our Go Green Salford programmes in 2020 and 2021 included events relating to biodiversity, including a winter tree identification walk, hedge-laying and tree planting sessions with City of Trees at David Lewis Playing Fields and Crescent Meadows (in total we planted over 600 tree whips!).
+In 2022 we are planning more tree-planting projects.

 Biodiversity on our doorstep